kelly-sato/kelly-sato.github.io/essays/software-engineering.md

 <body>
 <div class="container">
 <h1>A world of engineering</h1>
 <p>For a very long time, I have wanted to follow in my father's footsteps and become a Mechanical Engineer.
 I have always gravitated towards science and math, and even in my passion for art, the projects I did often followed the engineering design process.
 Although I have been insecure about my ability to be a "good engineer," I believe that my passion for engineering in all of its forms will make me the engineer that I want to be.
-This will be my last semester as a Computer Science major, but I am grateful for all of the experiences and knowledge I have gained from this temporary path.</p>
+This will be my last semester as a Computer Science major, but I am grateful for all of the experiences and knowledge I have gained from this path.</p>
 <p>
 ICS 314, Software Engineering I, has been my favorite class this semester, not necessarily because of the material we learned, but because of the engineering principles that it incorporated that felt so familiar and nostalgic to me.
 </p>